 Although transferring ownership of a life insurance policy to your spouse or children is likely to exclude the proceeds from your taxable estate, that type of transfer might not be the best option.
 If you expect the insurance proceeds to provide liquidity for payment of estate taxes or debts, you may want those proceeds to be collected by the Trustee of an ILIT, who can use them to purchase assets from your Estate or to lend funds to your Executor.
 An individual insurance beneficiary might upset your careful planning.

 Life insurance trusts may own policies on your life or your spouse’s life alone or in the form of a survivorship policy.
 A survivorship policy would not pay off until both spouses have died, which is when their heirs would need cash to pay estate taxes.

 Kantrowitz, Goldhamer & Graifman, P.C., can help you create a life insurance trust that meets your family’s needs.
-To arrange a consultation with our Bergen and Rockland County life insurance planning attorneys, please call 800-660-7843 or contact us online.
+To arrange a consultation with our Bergen County or Rockland County life insurance planning attorneys, please call (800) 711-5258 or fill out our online contact form.